 Pancakes touch all the comfort food buttons.
 They’re fluffy, tasty, and so satisfying drizzled with maple syrup and served with your favorite toppings.
 They’re even better when shared with those that you love.
 No one’s late to the breakfast table in our home when pancakes are being flipped on the griddle!

-Sourdough discard vegan pancakes are perfectly simple to make for a lazy morning.
+Sourdough discard pancakes are perfectly simple to make for a lazy morning.
+If you make vegan sourdough discard recipes, you’ll love this recipe.
 So, gather your family and whip up some pancakes!

 Ingredients Make All the Difference